Wolstein Center: Professional wrestling

 The Wolstein Center also hosted multiple professional wrestling events from numerous companies, including WWE's Monday Night Raw on January 26, 2009, and Friday Night SmackDown on December 28, 2010.

-Impact Wrestling's weekly Impact program taped two weeks worth of shows on August 29, 2013.
+TNA Wrestling's weekly Impact program taped two weeks worth of shows on August 29, 2013.

-All Elite Wrestling (AEW) did a live broadcast of their flagship program AEW Dynamite at the arena on January 29, 2020 in its Cleveland debut, and returned for their Beach Break event – which encompassed Dynamite and it's companion show Rampage – on January 26, 2022.
+All Elite Wrestling (AEW) did a live broadcast of their flagship program AEW Dynamite at the arena on January 29, 2020, in its Cleveland debut, and returned for their Beach Break event – which encompassed Dynamite and it's companion show Rampage – on January 26, 2022.
 Another Dynamite/Rampage broadcast and taping took place on August 24, 2022.

-Past promotions
+A Halloween themed edition of Dynamite titled Fright Night Dynamite took place on October 30, 2024.

 World Championship Wrestling (WCW) also held numerous events (including episodes of their flagship show WCW Monday Nitro) at the center until WCW's folding in 2001.